 Each member of the Stibnite Advisory Council was chosen to represent the views of their community.
 They were selected because of their passion for their hometowns, critical thinking skills, ability to ask tough questions and share what they learn with their neighbors.

-January 10 Meeting | 10 a.m. to noon
+Second Tuesday of the Month | 10 a.m. to noon

-Bob Crump came out of retirement to serve on the board after being appointment by the Riggins City Councilors.
+Bob Crump came out of retirement to serve on the board after being appointed by the Riggins City Councilors.
 He is one of the STP (Same Ten People) members of the community who volunteers for every chamber event of which there has been many over the last 40 years.
 Bob graduated from the local high school in 1965, attended the University of Idaho obtaining a degree in Physics and worked at the Idaho National Engineering Laboratory for eight years and two years at Gulf General Atomic near San Diego.
 Bob’s job description title while working in the nuclear industry was Engineering Specialist where he performed probabilistic risk assessment of nuclear power plants.
 In 1979, he moved back to Riggins and purchased several businesses, was a City Councilor for 16 years and mayor for seven years before retiring six years ago.

 The appointment to the Stibnite Advisory Council from the City of New Meadows was a great honor for Julie.
 She has worked with regional and international charitable foundations and non-profit entities for over 30 years but the opportunity to be involved in community-based organizations always brings her the greatest joy.
 Over the years, Julie has developed technology expansion at Meadows Valley Public Library and has worked with local nonprofit groups on everything from community gardens and food for families to economic development and business retention.
 Whether directing the Heartland Community Choir or teaching free computer/business classes, she is intent on helping keep the magic of small-towns alive in local communities.
 Julie is looking forward to the possibilities afforded by the creation of the Stibnite Advisory Council, both now and in the future.

 Lynnea has owned property in Yellow Pine for 48 years and has lived there year-round for the past 31.
 She has been incredibly involved in the community serving on the Village Council, teaching in the one-room school for several years and helping create and run the famous Yellow Pine Harmonica Festival.
 Her desire to keep the backcountry open to the public began when the Payette Forest attempted to close and eradicate the South Fork Road.
 Her efforts, along with the efforts of many others, were successful and the road remains open and maintained today.
 Senator Crapo and the Payette Forest asked her to participate in a collaborative to assist in the development of an updated Forest Plan for the Yellow Pine area.
 For over six years she has met monthly and worked with a variety of agencies as she attempts to keep mountain roads and trails open for the public.
-Her work on behalf of the community has led her to represent the Village of Yellow Pine on the Stibnite Advisory Council to ensure Yellow Pine area residents have an open and effective line of communication regarding the development and restoration of Stibnite by Midas Gold.
+Her work on behalf of the community has led her to represent the Village of Yellow Pine on the Stibnite Advisory Council to ensure Yellow Pine area residents have an open and effective line of communication regarding the development and restoration of Stibnite by Perpetua Resources.

-If you have a question about the project or see a regional opportunity, please feel free to reach out to your representative.
+If you have a question about the project or see a regional opportunity, please feel free to reach out to your local representative.
 They want to hear from you.